embedded-society/armv7m-intrinsics/README.md

 | `exclusive.hpp` | `LDREX`, `LDREXH`, `LDREXB`, `STREX`, `STREXH`, `STREXB`, `CLREX` | Load/store-exclusive primitives for lock-free atomics |
 | `saturation.hpp` | `SSAT<sat>`, `USAT<sat>` | Signed/unsigned saturation to `sat` bits (template-encoded) |

-## Compatibility

-Designed to be a drop-in replacement for the ARMv7-M-relevant subset of the deprecated `ARMCortexM-CppLib::intrinsics` headers.
-Function names and signatures follow the existing `asmFoo()` convention.

 ## Licence

 This project is licensed under the Apache License Version 2.0.